The Hidden Cost of Managing Freelancers, Agencies, and Marketing Tools

 A CRM still needs setup.
 An email platform still needs sequences.
 A review tool still needs timing.
 Analytics still need interpretation.

-Buying tools without assigning ownership just creates more places for the owner to check.
+Buying tools without assigning ownership just creates more places for leadership to check.

 The Real Cost